mvtango/nix-pipe-data/README.md

 ## groupby.py

-Concatenates lines from stdin that match a regular expressio.
+Concatenates lines from stdin that match a regular expression.
 Please see docstring.

 ## extract.py